vitkuz573/aspirational-manifests/docs/Writerside/topics/Secrets-File-Contents.md

 Each individual secret is encrypted using the `AesGcm` algorithm, using the `salt` and `hash` properties as the key.

+The `secretsVersion` value denotes the encryption algorithm in use.
+When Aspirate upgrades the algorithm this number increases, signalling that stored secrets should be re-encrypted.

 The `secrets` property contains a dictionary of secrets, where the key is the name of the service, and the value is a dictionary of secrets for that service.

 The key of each secret is the name of the secret, and the value is the encrypted secret.